acm-uiuc/til/_til/vim/wrap-with-some-room.md

 ---
-title: Adjusting Window Pane Size
+title:  Wrap With Some Room
 category: vim
 ---
-# Wrap With Some Room

 The [surround.vim](https://github.com/tpope/vim-surround) plugin allows you to wrap text objects with various surrounding characters